Science says 92 percent of people don't achieve their goals. Perhaps, most of them have never learned how to effectively set their goals.

-Here’s a very simple way to help your child follow through with her goals:
+Here’s a very simple way to help your child follow through with their goals:

 Write them down.

-(you can use our fun and colorful printable goal-setting worksheets)
+(you can use our fun and colorful printable 2023 Goal-Setting Kits)

 Psychology professor Dr. Gail Matthews found that by simply writing down your goals, you’re 42% more likely to achieve them.
 (Telling a friend—or perhaps a parent—increases this rate to 72%.)

-This can help your child clarify her goals and feel more motivated to reach them.
-If you post her goals somewhere prominent, it’ll be easier for your child to see and celebrate her progress.
+This can help your child clarify their goals and feel more motivated to reach them.
+If you post her goals somewhere prominent, it’ll be easier for your child to see and celebrate their progress.

 What if My Child Wants to Give Up on Her Goal?

-We’ve all seen it before: Our child begs for a new toy and is over the moon excited when she finally gets it.
-She’s going to play with it every day and love it forever.
+We’ve all seen it before: Our child begs for a new toy and is over the moon excited when they finally get it.
+They are going to play with it every day and love it forever.
 Less than a week later, we find the neglected toy in a corner of the room, gathering dust.

 How can you keep your child’s shiny new goal from this same fate?